cybercom-finland/location_tracking_ml/README.md

 of the field, and once outside, the neural network has less opinions about where to run next, so they run together to the horizon, much like dogs do.

+It would seem the network cares too little about the general position on the field.
+This is evident from the fact that the positions differ somewhat little from each other.
+Although for all fairness it should be noted that in the training data also some players did run out of the field.

 Ideas and Notions
 =================